mangalam-research/wed/doc/help.rst

 decreasing order of likelihood, the following cases are unlikely to ever be
 supported:

-* Versions of Chrome older than those mentioned above.
+* Versions of Chrome or Edge older than those mentioned above.

 * Firefox.
 It deserves its own `discussion <Firefox_>`_.